Greek president accuses Turkish port officials of helping people smugglers

-BERLIN (Reuters) - Greek President Prokopis Pavlopoulos said Turkey was not doing enough to reduce the number of migrants arriving in Europe and accused Turkish port officials of helping people smugglers, drawing a denial from Ankara on Monday.
+BERLIN, Jan 18 (Reuters) - Greek President Prokopis Pavlopoulos said Turkey was not doing enough to reduce the number of migrants arriving in Europe and accused Turkish port officials of helping people smugglers.

-Turkey reached a deal with EU officials late last year to keep more refugees inside its borders and stop them traveling onto Europe.
+Turkey reached a deal with EU officials late last year to keep more refugees inside its borders and stop them travelling on.
 Thousands fleeing civil war in Syria have made the perilous journey from Turkey, across the Aegean Sea to Ankara’s long-term regional rival Greece, many of them dying on the way.

 “I greatly fear that Turkish people smugglers are getting support from the authorities,” Pavlopoulos said in an interview with the Sueddeutsche Zeitung published on Monday.